rust-lang/moderation-team/moderation-team-charter.md

 # Mission

-To ensure that Rust Project is, and continues to be, a welcoming place for everyone.
+To ensure that the Rust Project is, and continues to be, a welcoming place for everyone.
 We aim to support individuals and teams in creating a healthy and collaborative environment that keeps contributors interacting in a productive and respectful way.

-## How does the Moderation Team help achieve the goals of the Rust Project?
+## How does the Moderation team help achieve the goals of the Rust Project?

 * Facilitation: Help lead discussions on a topics that may require a third party facilitator.
 * Intervention: Serve as mediators in cases where disputes among individuals have risen to a level that intervention is deemed necessary.

 # Purview

-* [[D]] Establishing moderation policy for the entire project
+* [[D]] Establishing moderation policy for the entire project.
-    * The code of conduct
+    * The code of conduct.
-* [[D]] The Moderation team repo
+* [[D]] The Moderation team repository.
-* [[D]] The Moderation team zulip streams
+* [[D]] The Moderation team Zulip streams.
-* [[A]] Moderation of all official Rust venues
+* [[A]] Moderation of all official Rust venues.
-* [[R]] Conflict transformation and mediation
+* [[R]] Conflict transformation and mediation.
 * [[R]] Limiting individual participation within the project.
-* [[C]] Reviewing proposed new team members
+* [[C]] Reviewing proposed new team members.

 ## How does this group make decisions?